$5 fast domestic USA shipping on all the tea and tea ware you want! International shipping info is HERE.

 Origin: Phoenix Mountain, Wudong village area

 Gong fu brewing with spring water or filtered water is recommended.
 Dan Congs brew best with more dry leaf, shorter steeps and less water.
-Place 7gr of dry leaf in your 140ml standard gaiwan.
+Place 7gr of dry leaf in your standard gaiwan.
 Douse the leaves with boiling hot water just covering them.
-Steep 1-2 seconds only pouring them off into your reservoir.
+Steep 1-2 seconds pouring them off into your holding cup.
+Gradually increase time a little with each steep.
+Repeat as long as the leaves hold up.
 The important thing is to let it cool to a comfortable temperature before you start sipping.
-Gradually increase time with each steep.
-Repeat as long as the leaves hold up.

 Of course, for on-the-go you can also use one teaspoon to 8oz.
 200° water for 4-5 minutes.